 Who’s The Pietist Schoolman?

 Hi, my name’s Chris Gehrz (“gairts”).
 I’m a history professor.
 For about twenty years now, I’ve been teaching undergraduate students at Bethel University (St. Paul, MN) about modern European, military/diplomatic, religious, and sports history.
-I also speak regularly at churches, colleges, libraries, and other sites.

 I’m also an author and editor.
 My most recent books are Charles Lindbergh: A Religious Biography of America’s Most Infamous Aviator (2021) and Faith and History: A Devotional (2020), and I’m currently working on a guide to college for Christian families.
-I’ve also published three books about the Christian tradition known as Pietism, and in 2021-2022 acted at the Pietist representative in an online, ecumenical conversation about how different Christians follow Jesus.
+I’ve also published three books about the Christian tradition known as Pietism, and in 2021-2022 acted as the Pietist representative in an online, ecumenical conversation about how different Christians follow Jesus.
 I’ve been blogging since 2011, and from 2016 to 2022, I served as the editor and Tuesday contributor for The Anxious Bench, a group history blog at Patheos.